nolatunji/Online-Sports-Retail-Analysis/README.md

 Additional areas of exploration could involve identifying cross-selling opportunities, examining geographical variations in product performance, and benchmarking against competitors.
 Developing a framework for A/B testing pricing strategies and creating a dynamic pricing model could further optimize revenue.
 Finally, constructing an interactive dashboard would allow for real-time monitoring of key performance indicators, enhancing the company's ability to make data-driven decisions quickly and effectively.

-## Conclusion
-Summary of project impact and personal learnings.